AppliedMechanicsLab/ENGN0310/CourseNotes/Torsion/SP6.md

 \end{align}
 $$

-The mathematica file for solving the above problem is [here](./WFiles/SP6.nb )
+The Mathematica file for solving the above problem is [here](./WFiles/SP6.nb)